Arrowtown: where to eat, what to do and where to stay

 For some reason, Arrowtown is the eating capital of this area.
 “Casual fine dining” is how I would describe it.
 Everything is fresh, seasonal and tastes amazing, but no need for a suit and tie.
 Some of our top picks are below:

-We started with Salad of crisp fried Pork, chargrilled Squid & Asian greens with a yellow Soy bean dressing which was perfectly balanced sweet, spicy, sour and salty.
-I followed with Stewart Island Blue Cod, with stir fried King Prawns, Tomato, Lemon grass & roasted coconut sambal which was the best fish dish I’ve ever eaten.
+We started with Salad of crisp fried Pork, chargrilled Squid & Asian greens with a yellow Soybean dressing which was perfectly balanced sweet, spicy, sour and salty.
+I followed with Stewart Island Blue Cod, with stir-fried King Prawns, Tomato, Lemongrass & roasted coconut sambal which was the best fish dish I’ve ever eaten.
 The fish was so fresh and was perfectly cooked.
-I was afraid the sauce would overpower the fish and it didn’t.
+I was afraid the sauce would overpower the fish, and it didn’t.
 Somehow they found the perfect balance so that you could still taste the fish through the broth.
 It went perfectly with the local wine.
 My partner ordered Chargrilled Eye fillet of Southland Hereford Beef with Smoked brisket, Rocket & Mascarpone pesto, candied Shallots in brick pastry with a Pinot Jus.
-Which is a mouthful to say and an even bigger mouthful to eat.
-The smoked brisket was amazing coming in a little smoke container and the steak was perfectly cooked and the candied shallots really complemented the flavours in the steak.
-We only had room for one dessert and we played it safe with the Chocolate Cake served with Maple syrup ice cream.
-It was very good but we were out of room to eat any more.
+Which is a mouthful to say and an even bigger mouthful to eat?
+The smoked brisket was amazing coming in a little smoke container, and the steak was perfectly cooked, and the candied shallots really complemented the flavours in the steak.
+We only had room for one dessert, and we played it safe with the Chocolate Cake served with Maple syrup ice cream.
+It was very good, but we were out of the room to eat any more.

 Assume dinner will cost you a few hundred kiwi dollars and will take a couple of hours but this is a dining experience you won’t soon forget.

 Pesto – Pesto is Saffron’s sister restaurant focussed on Italian food.
 Their waitress (I think her name was Carly) is a top notch.
 In fact, she’s the only waitress in the month that we were in New Zealand that I tipped for exceptional service.
 Why?
 She didn’t ask us where we were from.
 You know people who are “citizens of the world” – they have lived in multiple countries and visited even more.
 The idea of “from” doesn’t make sense anymore.
-She’s one of them and she knows how to spot them and skips the boring questions allowing her to jump right into how she can make your stay more enjoyable.
-She’s a wine goddess and not only recommended a brilliant white to go with my Spaghetti Aglio E Olio but she saw we were reviewing a local winery map and took the time to help us short list and give us great suggestions.
-Three days later, when we stepped into the Blue Door for a drink prior to our dinner at Saffron, she remembered us and we were immediately comparing notes on the local wines.
-The food here was just as good as anything we had in our 10 day Italian culinary tour a few years back.
+She’s one of them, and she knows how to spot them and skips the boring questions allowing her to jump right into how she can make your stay more enjoyable.
+She’s a wine goddess and not only recommended a brilliant white to go with my Spaghetti Aglio E Olio, but she saw we were reviewing a local winery map and took the time to help our short list and give us great suggestions.
+Three days later, when we stepped into the Blue Door for a drink before our dinner at Saffron, she remembered us, and we were immediately comparing notes on the local wines.
+The food here was just as good as anything we had in our 10-day Italian culinary tour a few years back.
 Highly recommended.

-Arrow Thai – Arrow Thai gets mixed reviews and when they get busy they do fall apart a bit.
-However, it is great value, standard Thai.
-We ordered ours spicy and they did not disappoint.
+Arrow Thai – Arrow Thai gets mixed reviews, and when they get busy, they do fall apart a bit.
+However, it is a great value, standard Thai.
+We ordered ours spicy, and they did not disappoint.
 In fact, it was better to order “spicy, Thai style” as that got it “just right” from the kitchen.
 We stopped here twice.
 Both times, the food was competent but nothing special.
 However, once we waited 40 minutes for our mains and once 10 minutes so expect it to be a little hit and miss but you can’t beat it for a quick takeaway style meal.